 "I called him, I dunno, Simon Ferocious or something, and just pushed him out.
 I think... yeah, I think we passed that test" noted Freddie with a wink in one interview, whilst drummer Taylor noted in the Days of our Lives

 documentary that Vicious was "a moron... an idiot!"

 Perhaps this all explains the lyrics to 'We Will Rock You'?

-This was featured in the 1990 episode of Cheers, "Severe Crane Damage," where patrons in the bar gradually form the famous drumbeat with glasses, pool cues, and whatever items are handy.
+In the 1990 Cheers episode "Severe Crane Damage," patrons at the bar gradually form the famous rhythm with glasses, pool cues, and whatever items are handy.

-The song was used in a similar manner in the 2015 episode of The Big Bang Theory, "The Bachelor Party Corrosion," where the scientist main characters are attempting to change a tire.
+In the 2015 episode of The Big Bang Theory "The Bachelor Party Corrosion," the scientist main characters are attempting to change a tire.
 As one of them bangs on it, another adds the beat to create the rhythm to the song and another sings the first verse.

 The remaining members of Queen performed this at their induction into the Rock and Roll Hall of Fame in 2001.
 Brian May and Roger Taylor took turns on the vocals.